 Günther Simon as German pilot / Robert / Raimund Brinkmann

 Tang Hua-Ta as Chinese linguist / Dr. Tchen Yu / Lao Tsu

 This film contains examples of:

 - The Atoner: Brinkmann, possibly.
 Early on, the film hints at a failed prior romance between Brinkman and Sumiko, but it turns out that Sumiko's husband died during an exploration of the moon.
-It's subtly implied to have been Brinkmann's fault/responsibility, or maybe he'll just Never Live It Down.
+It's subtly implied to have been Brinkmann's fault/responsibility, or maybe it's just a case of Once Done, Never Forgotten.

 - Irony: Given the point raised at The Atoner, above, it becomes a tragic irony at the end of the film when Sumiko must bring word of Brinkmann's death to (presumably) his mother.